Characteristic X-ray: K-beta

 K-beta emissions, similar to K-alpha emissions, result when an electron transitions to the innermost "K" shell (principal quantum number 1) from a 3p orbital of the third or "M" shell (with principal quantum number 3).

 Transition energies

 The transition energies can be approximately calculated by the use of Moseley's law.
 For example, $E_{K\alpha} = \frac{3}{4}(Z-1)^2 Ry \approx 10.2(Z - 1)^2~\mathrm{eV}$, where Z is the atomic number and Ry is the Rydberg energy.
 The energy of the iron (Z = 26) K-alpha, calculated in this fashion, is 6.375 keV, accurate within 1%.
-However, for higher Zs the error grows quickly.
+However, for higher Zs (like Copper, often used in X-ray diffraction experiments) the error grows quickly.

 Accurate values of transition energies of Kα, Kβ, Lα, Lβ, and so on for different elements can be found in the atomic databases.

 Applications

 Characteristic X-rays can be used to identify the particular element from which they are emitted.
 This property is used in various techniques, including X-ray fluorescence spectroscopy, particle-induced X-ray emission, energy-dispersive X-ray spectroscopy, and wavelength-dispersive X-ray spectroscopy.